globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Receipt
 -------
-``Whistleblowers`` access their ``Reports`` by using a anonymous ``Receipts``, which are random generated 16 digits sequences created by the Backend when the Report is first submitted.
+``Whistleblowers`` access their ``Reports`` by using an anonymous ``Receipts``, which are random generated 16 digits sequences created by the Backend when the Report is first submitted.
 The reason of this format of 16 digits is that it resembles a standard phone number, making it easier for the whistleblowers to conceal their receipts.

 Password Security
 =================